Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special

 State and territorial census records can help you track down your ancestors between or even before the decennial federal enumerations.
 The records might provide details on ancestral marriages and deaths predating town or county vital records, and even reveal how many bushels of apples your farming forebears harvested.
 Start tallying up new family finds with this guide to finding and using state censuses.

-Usually taken between federal head counts, state censuses can help you establish family relationships and track your ancestors’ migrations.
+Usually taken between federal head counts, state enumerations can help you establish family relationships and track your ancestors’ migrations.
 Like federal censuses, state enumerations usually record names, ages, state or country of birth and occupations, but some provide additional details.
 For instance, the New York state censuses of 1855, 1865 and 1875 list the county of birth for New York natives, and the 1865 census of Rhode Island shows the town of birth for natives of that state.
 And while federal census records are closed to the public for 72 years, some state census records are released sooner: You can already access the 1945 Florida state census.

 What’s available depends on when and where your ancestors lived.
-Whereas some states have bountiful enumerations, others — in particular, Connecticut, Idaho, Kentucky, Montana, New Hampshire, Ohio, Pennsylvania, Vermont and West Virginia — have none.
-See our comprehensive list of extant state censuses to find out what exists for your family’s home states.
+Whereas some states have bountiful enumerations, others—in particular, Connecticut, Idaho, Kentucky, Montana, New Hampshire, Ohio, Pennsylvania, Vermont and West Virginia—have none.
 The FamilySearch Wiki page on state censuses describes state census records in detail.
-The authoritative book on the subject, State Census Records by Ann S. Lainhart (Genealogical Publishing Co.), is available at most libraries and from Family Tree Shop.
+The authoritative book on the subject, State Census Records by Ann S. Lainhart (Genealogical Publishing Co.), is available at most libraries and on Amazon.